Title

 WyandotteFree State PartyMarch 29, 1859

-The most famous by far is the Lecompton Constitution, codified in November 1857 by the “Bogus Legislature” comprising mostly Pro-Slavery forces residing in Missouri.
+By far the most attention has fallen on the Lecompton version, codified in November 1857 by the “Bogus Legislature” comprising mostly Pro-Slavery forces residing in Missouri.

-For two years, Buchanan tries repeatedly to force Lecompton through the Congress before it finally goes down to defeat in August 1858 – along with the President’s hopes for re-election and the chances of avoiding a fatal North-South schism in the Democrat Party.
+For two years, Buchanan tries repeatedly to force Lecompton through the Congress before it finally goes down to a decisive defeat in August 1858.

-The Wyandotte Constitution backtracks sharply from its Leavenworth predecessor which promised to welcome blacks into the state, integrate them into public schools and even vote on the possibility of handing them the right to vote.
+The Wyandotte Constitution is passed in March 1859.
+It backtracks sharply from its Leavenworth predecessor which promises to welcome Blacks into the state, integrate them into public schools and even consider the possibility of handing them the right to vote.